A thorough and thorough introduction to Docker that you can copy and paste - Dockerfile and Docker build edition

 There are advantages such as:

-Part 1 is here → This will solve the PHP version upgrade!
-An introduction to Docker that can be done with copy and paste
+Part 1 is here → PHP version upgrade problem solved!
+Docker basics you can learn by copy and paste

 So let's get started